gaspar91/MyJourney/README.md

 Welcome to my very first website!

-This website was build as a development milestone project for the completion of the user centric frontend module and it's part of the learning material for Code Institute's Fullstack Web Developer program.
+This website was build as a **development milestone project** for the completion of the user centric frontend module and it's part of the learning material for Code Institute's Fullstack Web Developer program.

+A live **desktop demo** can be found [here](https://gaspar91.github.io/MyJourney/).

+The **source code** for this project can be found [here](https://github.com/gaspar91/MyJourney).

 # Table of contents